MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/gdpr-use-features.md

 1. Open the target contact record.

 1. Select the **Related** tab to open a drop-down list of related record types and then select **GDPR consent change records** from the drop-down list.
 A list of GDPR consent change records opens as a new tab for the contact record.
-These records are created automatically when there is a consent level change.
+These records are created automatically when there's a consent level change.

 1. If you'd like to export this list, select the **Export** button on the command bar.